ibexa/documentation-developer/docs/guide/extending_ez_platform_ui.md

 #### Add custom icons

 If the icons we provide do not fit a custom Content Type, then a new custom icon font has to be added.
-To generate the icon, the Icomoon app can be used (or any other tool).
+To generate the icon, the Icomoon app can be used (or another icon font generation tool).
 Then, using a custom CSS stylesheet, this font can be included and the `ez-contenttype-icon-<content type identifier>` can be configured to use that font.

 Example: